Ayushsaha103/2022_OPTIROUTE_project/README.md

 2) calculate optimal path for airplane in windy sky (using E6B calculations)

 Details:
-- Implementation done via Graph representation of region of traversal
+- Implementation of optimization functions:
+  1) Represent region of traversal using graph
+  2) Dijikstra's algorithm applied over this graph
-- Google Cloud used to automatically pull real world data
+- Google Cloud used to automatically pull real world elevation data and wind data

 ![image](https://github.com/Ayushsaha103/2022_OPTIROUTE_project/assets/71895904/5878c86d-9560-4a18-83fd-aee699533216)